 - Use welding blankets or similar products made of heat-resisting materials such as fiberglass.

-- A common way is to bury the casting in sand or hot ashes.
+- Bury the casting in sand or hot ashes.
 If you don’t want sand to get in a complex casting, wrap it in aluminum foil.

 - You can buy a bag of vermiculite minerals from gardening supplies and cover the casting.
-It is far better than sand and affordable.
+It’s far better than sand and affordable.

 - If you used firebricks when preheating it, you could use more to surround the casting.